Invest in Tap Systems, Inc.

 Tap Systems is on a mission to revolutionize input.

 Ten years ago, Sabrina and I realized the world was about to change.
-The computing landscape as we knew it would forever be transformed, enabling humans to walk around wearing fashionable smart glasses that would allow them to listen to music, take photos, videos, make calls, retrieve information quickly from the cloud and essentially replace most if not all of the core functionality we currently have in our smartphones.
+The computing landscape as we knew it would forever be transformed, enabling humans to walk around wearing fashionable smart glasses that would allow them to essentially replace most if not all of the core functionality we currently have in our smartphones.

 However, even though it was clear to us how impactful and life changing this technology could be, one thing remained an unsolved puzzle: